The Importance of Tire Safety

-Mike Hasinec, vice president of maintenance for Penske Truck Leasing, said it is important for drivers nationwide to examine tires on every pre- and post-trip inspection.
+Mike Hasinec, former vice president of maintenance for Penske Truck Leasing, said it is important for drivers nationwide to examine tires on every pre- and post-trip inspection.
 In addition, Penske Truck Leasing requires maintenance technicians to check tire pressures before a vehicle leaves a maintenance facility.

 “The correct tire pressure helps ensure a long tire life, maximizes fuel economy and improves safety," Hasinec said, adding that checking and adjusting the tire inflation pressure with an accurate tire pressure gauge is critical.
 “Tire pressure gauges should be checked periodically for accuracy and calibrated as per the gauge manufacturer guidelines."

 When air pressures are inaccurate, the tire flexes in ways it wasn't designed to, changing the shape of the tire's footprint, resulting in decreased fuel economy, irregular wear patterns and reduced tread life.

 What's more, tire failures are always the most frequent type of roadside breakdowns, and properly maintaining tires can help prevent problems before they occur.

 Tire performance and tire pressure can be climate and temperature sensitive.
 For example, in cold climates, air pressure drops.
 Running on underinflated tires is a concern as it makes tires build up excessive heat, potentially causing premature failure, so drivers and maintenance technicians should add air.
 “When you don't have a tire properly inflated, that tire's temperature increases drastically," he said.

 However, as temperatures increase, so will the pressure, leading to the risk that tires could become overinflated as the thermometer rises.
 This can mean drivers traveling from cooler climates to warmer climates may need to pay extra attention to air pressures.